 1. Heat up mushroom stock: Heat stock in a saucepan, add leeks, garlic, ginger, and simmer for 5-10 minutes.
 Then add salt, pepper, mirin, sake and a stalk of parsley.

-2. Create the sauce: Marinate mushrooms with sugar, sesame oil, oyster, and soy sauce.
+2. Create the sauce: Marinate mushrooms with oyster sauce, sesame oil, oyster, and soy sauce.
 Mix well and let it sit for 30 minutes.
 Then in a heated wok, add the oil.
 Once hot, stir fry garlic until golden brown.
 Add marinated mushrooms and sauté for 5 to 10 minutes before adding in the stock.
 Season to taste.

 An elegant white wine, expressive of region and variety.
 The nose has aromas of stone fruits, honeydew melon and hints of grapefruit, while the palate is rich and balanced, with a fine acid line.